ramblingsofadev/docs/console.md

 Console applications are great for administrative tasks and code generation.
 With Aphiria, you can easily create your own console commands, display question prompts, and use HTML-like syntax for output styling.

 If you're already using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, you can skip to the [next section](#running-commands).
-Otherwise, let's create a file called _aphiria_ and paste the following code into it:
+Otherwise, let's create a file called _aphiria_ in your project's root directory and paste the following code into it:

 ```php
 #!/usr/bin/env php